-Read our article on the Klein AFCI/GFCI outlet tester
+Editor’s Note: Be sure to read our article on the Klein AFCI/GFCI outlet tester

 Updates on NEC Requirements for AFCI Usage

 As of January 2008, only “combination type” AFCIs meet the NEC requirement.
-The 2008 NEC requires the installation of combination-type AFCIs in all 15 and 20 amp residential circuits with the exception of laundries, kitchens, bathrooms, garages, and unfinished basements, though many of these require GFCI protection.
+The 2008 NEC requires the installation of combination-type AFCIs in all 15 and 20-amp residential circuits with the exception of laundries, kitchens, bathrooms, garages, and unfinished basements, though many of these require GFCI protection.

 The 2014 NEC added kitchens and laundry rooms to the list of rooms requiring AFCI circuitry, as well as any devices (such as lighting) requiring protection.

 2008 and 2014 marked the most drastic NEC expansion on the usage of AFCIs.
 They are now required in virtually every living area.
 This includes bedrooms, family rooms, dining rooms, living rooms, sunrooms, kitchens, dens, hallways, laundry rooms, and more.
 The NEC also expanded the rules for arc fault circuit interrupters.
-They are now required in college dorms and hotel/motel rooms featuring permanent cooking appliances.
+They are also required in college dorms and hotel/motel rooms featuring permanent cooking appliances.

 AFCI Breaker Recommendations

 Arc fault breakers are similar in size to regular circuit breakers.
 They simply replace any circuit breaker that feeds a bedroom.
 Arc fault breakers include a separate neutral wire which connects to the Neutral bus bar in the panel.
-They cost anywhere from $25–$50 (cost varies depending upon which panel box you have).
+They cost anywhere from $25–$50 (the cost varies depending upon which panel box you have).